William-Robert-Robertson/WildCamera/Development_Environment/Image_Sensor_Integration.md

 in menuconfig hit / to search

-# make modules takes about 10 minutes
+# Make modules takes some time on NXP Debian so a cross-compile rather than a native build is reccomended:
 sudo make modules

 # Modules are located in the lib directory in the root file system of the OS (lib is an abbreviation of library)
 # Create a backup of the modules subdirectory
 sudo cp -rp /lib/modules /lib/modules-original-backup-6-Aug-2025

+sudo make modules_install

 ```